2024-01-10 9 min read Engineering Manager

 }

 Real example: Sign In With Apple started failing for a subset of users.
 Backend logs showed nothing unusual.
 But client-side tracking revealed the failures clustered on specific iOS versions after an Apple security update changed token validation behavior.
+Scale matters.
+When you can show “this affects 2,300 users per day” instead of “we got a bug report”, prioritization conversations go differently.

 Device-Specific Issues